Monastery of the Angels

-The Monastery of the Angels is the cloistered convent of a Roman Catholic religious order for women in Karachi, Pakistan.
-The community is made up of nine Dominican sisters.
-They dedicate their lives to constant prayer with one of them always present in the chapel.
+The Monastery of the Angels is the cloistered monastery of a Catholic religious community for women in Karachi, Pakistan.
+The community is made up of Dominican nuns.
+They dedicate their lives to constant prayer, with one of them always present in the chapel in perpetual adoration of the Blessed Sacrament.
 They receive many letters, telephone calls, faxes and e-mail with prayer requests.